 One of the realities we always kept in mind was that we were serving, for the most part, single income families.
 The goal was to keep everything as economical as we possibly could while trying to provide a great product.
 We’ve always considered the money parents spend at ECHO a stewardship issue and have taken that trust seriously.

 2014 marked a new beginning for us at a new location.
 As ECHO has grown, the way we’ve done things has changed, but the Vision/Mission has stayed the same in that our desire has been to serve homeschooling families as they educate their children.
 ECHO is to be a fun day at the end of the homeschooling week as kids participate in activities not easily available for individual families to do on their own.
 Through the years and different boards serving ECHO, our heart has been for these activities to be done for the Glory of God and to be of service to the homeschooling community.
-We are excited to see how the Lord will continue to use ECHO to encourage and support homeschooling families of the Tri-Cities.
+We are excited to see how the Lord will continue to use ECHO to encourage and support homeschooling families of the Tri-Cities, WA area.